Enjoy the six-hitting show while it lasts as bowlers could roar back in World Cup

 For the record, Kohli’s overall strike rate this season in the IPL is 148.08, which is very good for someone who has scored 542 runs.

-But it’s the intrepid style of players like Head, whose 533 runs in 11 matches have been scored at a mindboggling striking of 201.89, that has completely changed the dynamics of the game.
+But it’s the intrepid style of players like Head, whose 533 runs in 11 matches have been scored at a mind-boggling strike rate of 201.89, that has completely changed the dynamics of the game.

 It’s not going to be easy, though, to carry on with his cavalier style when the World Cup starts next month in the West Indies and the US.